Ts-hoseini/Ts-hoseini/README.md

 - 👋 Hi, I’m @Ts-hoseini
-- 👀 I’m interested in html,csss,javascript,python...
+- 👀 I’m interested in html, css, javascript ,python...
-- 🌱 I’m currently learning html and css
+- 🌱 I’m currently learning html and css and python
 - 💞️ I’m looking to collaborate on Web Development
-- 📫 How to reach me
+- 📫 How to reach me :

 <!---
 Ts-hoseini/Ts-hoseini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.